MrToKa/ReactJS---Final-Project/README.md

 ### Important Note

 Please be aware that changes to the data will not be persisted.
 All operations are performed in memory and will be lost when the service is restarted.
+All the tables pagination is set to two rows for quick showing of the functionality.

-**Note:** The described functionality is valid as of **02-Apr-2025 21:00 EET**.
+**Note:** The described functionality is valid as of **02-Apr-2025 23:00 EET**.